zhangshen20/horse-racing-dashboard/README.md

 ## Note

-This dashboard is still developing.
+This dashboard is still being developed.